Chandrawat/DictionaryByRoom/README.txt

 - Do not worry about adding an "Up" button at the top left of the screen.
 If a user would like to go back to the Main screen, they should just press the back button

-Bonus Points (+15)

-I will be assigning 15 additional bonus points to anyone who attempts to complete this assignment using a database migration.
 A database migration is usually performed after an application has already shipped and changes need to be made to the existing database (i.e. tables need to be added/removed, columns need to be added/removed/modified, etc).
-To complete this assignment using a migration, what you should do is fully implement the in-class example and install the app on your device.
-Once the app is installed, and you've verified that it is working properly, start making modifications to the database and adding in the new fields required for this assignment (definition & parts of speech) wherever needed.
-In order to receive credit, please follow the instructions provided here, so I can have proof that you actually performed the migration.

-Keep in mind that this is only an optional requirement, you're free to complete the assignment without performing a migration.
-In order to do that, just uninstall the app from your phone/emulator and make all the database changes you need before installing the app again.

 Helpful Hints